B2B Lead Generation Glossary

 Sales-Accepted Lead is a Marketing Qualified Lead that the sales team has reviewed and agreed to actively pursue in B2B tech sales processes.

-This represents the critical handoff point between marketing and sales teams.
-The SAL designation requires sales validation of marketing's qualification, ensuring both teams agree on lead quality.
-You measure MQL-to-SAL conversion rates to identify qualification problems before they impact pipeline.
-When SAL criteria are unclear, marketing generates volume that sales rejects, creating friction and wasted effort.
+This is the critical handoff.
+The SAL designation requires sales validation of marketing's qualification, ensuring both teams agree on lead quality before resources get committed.
+Tracking MQL-to-SAL conversion rates lets you catch qualification problems before they erode pipeline.
+When SAL criteria are unclear, marketing generates volume that sales rejects, creating friction and wasted effort that neither team can afford.

 Related Terms: